 - 1/2 cup pumpkin seeds

-- Whisk the brown rice flour, sorghum flour, cornstarch, tapioca starch, xantham gum, sugar, cinnamon, nutmeg, salt and baking powder in a large bowl.
+- Whisk Dry Ingredients: Whisk the brown rice flour, sorghum flour, cornstarch, tapioca starch, xantham gum, sugar, cinnamon, nutmeg, salt and baking powder in a large bowl.

-- In a small bowl, mix pumpkin puree, vanilla, milk, maple syrup and oil until combined.
+- Mix Wet Ingredients: In a small bowl, mix pumpkin puree, vanilla, milk, maple syrup and oil until combined.

-- Pour the wet ingredients into the bowl with the dry ingredients and stir well until you get a thick but homogeneous batter.
+- Combine Wet and Dry Ingredients: Pour the wet ingredients into the bowl with the dry ingredients and stir well until you get a thick but homogeneous batter.

-- Transfer the batter to the prepared loaf pan and smooth it out with the back of a wet spoon.
+- Transfer Batter to Loaf Pan: Transfer the batter to the prepared loaf pan and smooth it out with the back of a wet spoon.
 Top the batter generously with pumpkin seeds.

-- Bake the batter for 40 to 45 minutes, until a toothpick inserted in the middle comes out clean.
+- Bake Until Ready: Bake the batter for 40 to 45 minutes, until a toothpick inserted in the middle comes out clean.

-- Allow the pumpkin bread to cool for at least 10 to 15 minutes before removing it from the loaf pan, and then let it cool for at least 30 minutes on a cooling rack before slicing.
+- Cool Completely Before Slicing: Allow the pumpkin bread to cool for at least 10 to 15 minutes before removing it from the loaf pan, and then let it cool for at least 30 minutes on a cooling rack before slicing.

-Almond Milk: I love using almond milk but you can also use any other non-dairy milk such as this 5-minute cashew milk.
+Almond Milk: I love using an unsweetened version of my 5-minute homemade almond milk but you can also use any other non-dairy milk such as this 5-minute cashew milk.
 If you can tolerate lactose or dairy, feel free to use normal dairy milk.

 Pumpkin Seeds: I like topping the batter with crunchy pumpkin seeds for extra contrast in color and texture, but they are optional.
 You could also use chopped walnuts, pecans, or other nuts of choice.

-Pan Size Determines Bread Height: I usually prefer to use a 9″ x 4″ loaf pan before it results in a higher loaf.
+Pan Size Determines Bread Height: I usually prefer to use an 8″ x 4″ metal loaf pan before it results in a higher loaf.
 Bear in mind that if you use a bigger pan (such as 9″ x 5″ or larger), the loaf will be wider and not as tall.

 Let Bread Cool Fully: Allow the bread to cool for at least 15 minutes in the pan before removing it and letting it finish cooling on a wire rack for at least 30 minutes.
 As with all gluten-free baked goods, it’s very important for the bread to fully cool so that it firms up and doesn’t fall apart when you handle it.